 Social media marketing (SMM) is a relatively new form of advertising, one which can greatly improve the success of your business if used right.
 However, if you don’t get it right, social media marketing can end up costing you a whole lot of money for very few results.

-One of the most important aspects of social media marketing is targeting the right audience.
+If you ask digital marketing expert Peter Brittain, one of the most important aspects of social media marketing is targeting the right audience.
 Most social media platforms allow you to set very specific adds which are delivered to a very specific audience.
 Doing this is very important for a number of reasons, including:

 It will help you get more website views: